HomeLegal Separation – When divorce is not an optionSeparationLegal Separation – When divorce is not an option

 Legal Separation – When divorce is not an option

 For Jada Pinkett Smith and Will Smith divorce is not an option.
-In a recent interview she revealed that she and her husband Will Smith have been living “completely separate lives” since 2016 and were “figuring out” their marriage.
+In an interview she revealed that she and her husband Will Smith have been living “completely separate lives” since 2016 and were “figuring out” their marriage.
 For some couples a legal separation (legally known as Judicial Separation) is preferable to divorce or dissolution for moral, personal, cultural, or religious reasons.

 In 2006 Will Smith explained why divorce was not an option for him saying “With Jada, I stood up in front of God and said: ‘Til death do us part,’”.
 “So there are two possible outcomes.
 One, we are going to be together ‘til death, or two, I am dead.”